Here are a few important tips I've put together from my experience over the years to ensure that we get the best photos

 I would recommend taking group photos with extended families and friends during the reception when everyone is together.
 This way guests won't have to wait any longer between the ceremony and reception while we take photos of you two near sunset time.
 It works out great when each table/group comes up to the bride & groom on the dance floor for a clean group shot without all the food and drinks on the tables.
-The next table/group can be ready on the side of the dance floor for their turn.
+The next table/group can be ready on the side for their turn.
 Have someone organize these groups to make this an efficient process!
 For groups larger than 50+, I would recommend taking the photos somewhere where there are steps so that you can see everyone's faces.
 I would try to keep the groups as small as possible so that everyone is visible.
 I'll also need an immediate/extended families/friends group photos list of all the groups you guys want photographed.
 This is the only shot list I'll need for the wedding day.

 For a morning ceremony wedding, the schedule will look a little different!
 We'll be finished with all the outdoor portraits before the ceremony, so we'll have time to do all the immediate/extended families/friends group photos after the ceremony.

-For an afternoon ceremony wedding, I recommend two portrait time slots for portraits of just you two together: before the ceremony for about an hour and 20 minutes (including the first look) and right after the ceremony around sunset for about 45 minutes.
+For an afternoon ceremony wedding, I recommend two portrait time slots for portraits of just the bride and groom together: before the ceremony for about an hour and 30 minutes (including the first look) and right after the ceremony around sunset for about 45 minutes.
 We usually never shoot for the full allotted time, but it's safe to add some cushion time in case things run late!
 The timing in the photography timeline I put together for my couples has always provided enough time in case things ran late.
 It's better to have too much time than not enough time!
 I love to bring out genuine and natural expressions from my couples and plenty of time is needed to bring out the best smiles. :) Around an hour is also needed for the wedding party photos.